Shak-o/C-Examples/Solid/Solid/Docs/LSP.md

 - **Template Method Pattern**: To enforce behavior through an abstract class.
 - **Factory Method Pattern**: To create objects ensuring they conform to expected behavior.

+In OOP:
+Polymorphism: Subtypes must be substitutable for their base types, ensuring consistency in behavior.

 ---

 ### **Example (C#)**: